davide-burba/thesis/README.md

 # Thesis

-This repository contains the code of the thesis: **Modelling of survival time in HeartFailure patients via functional covariates in Cox and deep learning models**
+**Keywords:** *counting processes*, *functional data analysis*, *survival analysis*, *deep learning*

-**Keywords:** *counting processes*,*functional data analysis*,*survival analysis*,*deep learning*
+This repository contains the code of the thesis: **Modelling of survival time in Heart Failure patients via functional covariates in Cox and deep learning models**.

-The scope of this thesis was to model the history of patients in the framework of counting processes and to use this information in survival models.
+The scope of this thesis was to model the history of patients in the framework of counting processes and to use this information in classical and state-of-the-art survival models.

 ## Contents